scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 have friends coming up I'll have to entertain, maybe the weekend after that...

+### Day 47

+So no pizza today since I didn't make it all the way through the weekend with all soylent meals.
+Oh well, lunch and dinner were both soylent with no issue.
+I also walked around again during my lunch break at work.
+Gotta try to get some cardio in now that I'm not really running anymore.

+### Day 48

+Walked again today, soylent for lunch while doing so.
+I ended up going out to eat though after seeing a special at a restaurant that peaked my interest.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/